Lost on Manly Scenic Walkway, Sydney

 Allow yourself to get lost

 My little adventure rewarded me with some amazing views and probably made me just a little wiser when it comes to planning ahead.
-Still, it wouldn’t have been the same if I had planned everything ahead and diligently followed my plan.
+Still, it wouldn’t have been the same if I had planned everything and diligently followed my plan.

-Lovely views of Sydney bay
+Lovely views of Sydney Bay

 So my whole point with this story is: get lost!
-Plan ahead but then allow yourself the freedom to wander and follow your heart and your eyes.
-Don’t just stick to the main road, take side streets, explore hidden alleys (maybe not during the night), and don’t be afraid of losing your way.
+Plan ahead, but then allow yourself the freedom to wander and follow your heart and your eyes.
+Don’t just stick to the main road; take side streets, explore hidden alleys (maybe not during the night), and don’t be afraid of losing your way.
 You will find it back.
-Be wise and cautious but not too cautious.
+Be wise and cautious, but not too cautious.
 Find adventure in little things, like a walk along the coast or a small journey not far from home.
-And ditch Google maps for a while.
+And ditch Google Maps for a while.
 You don’t want to take the shortest way.
 You want to discover the most beautiful one.

 My coastal walk may not have been a super exciting adventure, filled with action.
 But I lived it like an adventure.
 I took my time to explore the places that drew me in, which called to me somehow from a distance.
-I allowed myself to deviate from the path and this has guided me to discovering new places and experiencing unexpected feelings.
-And I found myself a happy place, once I can always go back to in my memory when I want to feel that peace again.
+I allowed myself to deviate from the path, and this has guided me to discovering new places and experiencing unexpected feelings.
+And I found myself a happy place, one I can always go back to in my memory when I want to feel that peace again.
 These memories are what make life worth living at its fullest.
 At least for me.

 A few tips